Institutional Signature FAQ

 What if there is no space on the application for an institutional signature?

-• Regardless of whether there is a designated location on the form, an authorized institutional signature and ROLA Proposal are required for all applications for research funding leaving the University (see MAAP 7.5 & MAAP 7.8).
+Regardless of whether there is a designated location on the form, an authorized institutional signature and ROLA Proposal are required for all applications for research funding (see MAAP 7.5 & MAAP 7.8).

-What does RD&S do upon receipt of an application?
+What does ORS do upon receipt of an application?

-• Actual review time can take anywhere from 15 minutes up to several full working days, depending on the complexities and number of internal individuals required to review specific aspects of the application and sponsor guidelines.
+Timelines depend on the complexity of requirements from the funder and the number of internal individuals required to review specific aspects of the application and sponsor guidelines.
+A review often entails the following:

-• Guidelines are obtained to ensure complete review of application.
-Guidelines are often readily available online, but in some cases, guidelines are provided directly to researchers (PI) by sponsors, and RD&S must request these from the PI;
+• Guidelines are obtained to ensure complete review of the application.
+Guidelines are often readily available online, but in some cases, guidelines are provided directly to researchers (PI) by sponsors, and ORS must request these from the PI;

-• Guidelines are reviewed for eligibility, Intellectual Property issues, liabilities and warranties, indirect costs, terms and conditions or reference to an Agreement (any Agreement, if available, is also reviewed, as application signatures may commit Western to terms stipulated in an unseen Agreement);
+• Guidelines are reviewed for eligibility of the applicant or institution to apply, liabilities and warranties, intellectual property issues, indirect costs requirements, terms and conditions or reference to an Agreement (any Agreement, if available, is also reviewed, as application signatures may commit Western to terms stipulated in an unseen Agreement);

 • If an appointment is not yet on the HR system, or a PI is ineligible, the Department and/or Faculty or Faculty Relations must be contacted to complete HR documentation and inclusion in the HR system;

-• The grant application is reviewed to ensure accuracy with respect to guidelines, contact information, budgets and administrative details;
+• The grant application is reviewed to ensure compliance and accuracy with respect to guidelines, significant contributions, CVs of the PI/Co-applicants/Collaborators, budgets and required administrative information;

 • Ensure all signatures have been obtained, as required by agency/sponsor, e.g.,. co-investigators and partner institutions;

-• Confirm ROLA Proposal is submitted with Chair and ADR signatures.
+• Confirm a ROLA Proposal is submitted with department and faculty e-approvals.
 These signatures commit the Department and Faculty to resources outlined in the research proposal and provide awareness to the Chair and ADR of applications being processed for their areas;

 • The Sponsor may be contacted for clarification of guidelines, if necessary, or to assist PI with any questions; and

-• The application is routed to the Contracts team for review if industry involvement or contract requirements.
+• The application can be routed to the Research Contracts and Partnerships team for review if there are specific term and conditions, industry involvement and/or contract requirements.

 Aren’t all application guidelines the same?

-• The variety of applications received in any one day may involve from six to 10 different sponsors and/or programs, all of which are governed by separate guidelines.
+The variety of applications received in any one day may involve numerous different sponsors and/or programs, all of which are governed by separate policies, submission guidelines and technical requirements.
 To ensure proper risk management for Western, each application and its governing guidelines must be reviewed.
-Some guidelines are complex and subject to interpretation.
+Some guidelines are more ambiguous or complex; and subject to interpretation, particularly if new institutional requirements are being requested.
+In these situations, in-house consultation within ORS may be required before signatures can be finalized, which require additional time.

-Is there an advantage to providing RD&S with advanced notice of my potential application?
+Is there an advantage to providing ORS with advanced notice of my potential application?

-• RD&S encourages early contact, which helps ensure there are no “surprises” at signature time.
-Program guidelines can be reviewed, providing the opportunity for discussion on any specific issues or requirements; and
+ORS encourages early contact, which helps to ensure there are no “surprises” at signature time.
+Program guidelines can be reviewed, providing the opportunity for discussion on any specific issues or requirements.

 What are common errors found in applications?